archpaleus/protodb/docs/ideas/proto-schema-id.md

 `google.protobuf.Any` message, which is typically more than 40 bytes to specify the message type.

-In total a 'protoid.Any` message has an overhead of 6-11 bytes on top of the serialized message.
+In total a `protoid.Any` message has an overhead of 6-11 bytes on top of the serialized message.

 ```